Skip to sub navigation Skip to main content

 • A Maker Space – allowing members to use equipment, learn new skills, invent, and build whilst socialising and collaborating with other businesses

-• Commercial units - for new and existing businesses in the creative industries, with communal kitchen facilities, meeting space, and breakout areas.
+• commercial units - for new and existing businesses in the creative industries, with communal kitchen facilities, meeting space, and breakout areas.
 These units will be available to rent, at affordable prices.

 Digital Skills